 - Four Year Old Program - there are three teachers and no more than 20 - 24 children enrolled.

-- In addition there is one fully qualified teacher at the center each morning available to fill in wherever needed.
+- In addition there is one fully qualified teacher at the center each morning available to fill in wherever needed, and our wonderful substitute teachers are always ready and available for us.
 University students that are interested in becoming teachers also work as Teacher Aides as needed.